Work

 What I owned

 I came in as the design-systems specialist to put the new visual language on a token footing.
-I audited and restructured the token architecture, set up the theming so it could flex across platform, age group, and mode, wired it into Figma variables so designers could stay on the system, and defined the migration path off the old structure without breaking the live platforms.
+I audited and restructured the token architecture, set up the theming so it could flex across theme, audience, mode, and breakpoint, wired it into Figma variables so designers could stay on the system, and defined the migration path off the old structure without breaking the live products.

 Then I built the first tokenised components and handed them to development for the code counterpart.
 For part of the run I also stood in for a designer on leave, so the work spanned both the foundation and the day-to-day component build.